patrickalin/nest-client-go/README.md

 install go from http://golang.org/

-for influxdb, version > 0.9.6
+If you want use influxDate (ex influxDB), version > 0.9.6

 #Installation